Ipaglaban Mo: The Movie

-Kapag May Katwiran...
-Ipaglaban Mo!: The Movie, also known to its international title Redeem Her Honor, is a 1995 Philippine legal drama anthology film written by Ricky Lee and directed by Marilou Diaz-Abaya.
+Ipaglaban Mo: The Movie (promoted as Kapag May Katwiran...
+Ipaglaban Mo!: The Movie), also known to its international title Redeem Her Honor, is a 1995 Philippine legal drama anthology film directed by Marilou Diaz-Abaya from a screenplay by Ricky Lee.
 It is the film adaptation of the legal drama Kapag May Katwiran...
 Ipaglaban Mo!, aired on ABS-CBN.
 Presented and narrated by Atty.
 Jose C. Sison, the presenter of the mentioned television program, the film is divided into two separate segments, both tackling real-life criminal cases of rape.
-The first segment stars Sharmaine Arnaiz, Ronaldo Valdez, Nida Blanca, and Elizabeth Oropesa while the second and last segment stars Chin Chin Gutierrez, Joel Torre, Ricky Davao, and Gina Alajar.
+The first segment stars Sharmaine Arnaiz, Nida Blanca, Elizabeth Oropesa and Ronaldo Valdez, while the second and last segment stars Chin Chin Gutierrez, Gina Alajar, Ricky Davao and Joel Torre.

-Produced and distributed by Star Cinema, it was theatrically released on March 29, 1995, and it became a box-office success and actor Ricky Davao won two accolades for Best Supporting Actor at the Gawad Urian and FAP Awards.
+Produced and distributed by Star Cinema, it was theatrically released on March 29, 1995, and it became a box-office success.
 It also premiered in Japan on September 14, 1995, as one of the film titles exhibited under the Excellent Films of Asia section for the 5th Fukuoka International Film Festival.
+Davao won two accolades for Best Supporting Actor at the Gawad Urian and FAP Awards.

-A sequel, Kapag May Katwiran...
-Ipaglaban Mo!: The Movie - Part 2, was released in 1997.
-In 2018, the film was digitally restored and remastered by ABS-CBN Film Restoration and Central Digital Lab.
-The restored version was released on March 17, 2022, on KTX.ph, as part of the commemoration of Ricky Lee's contributions to Philippine cinema.
+A sequel, Ipaglaban Mo: The Movie II, was released in 1997.
+In 2018, the film was digitally restored and remastered by ABS-CBN Film Restoration and Central Digital Lab, and was released on KTX.ph on March 17, 2022, as part of the commemoration of Ricky Lee's contributions to Philippine cinema.